|Year of Entry||2018|

 +852 3442 2404

-The programme provides comprehensive training and internship opportunities to prepare students to establish competitive advantages in financial careers such as asset management, investment banking, and risk management, as well as for further advanced studies.
+The programme provides comprehensive training and internship opportunities to prepare students to establish competitive advantages in financial careers such as asset management, investment banking and risk management, as well as further advanced studies.

 CityU and the College of Business offer various scholarships and financial assistance schemes to students according to academic merit or need.
 For details, please click here.